JPSieg/MeltR/README.md

 ### Absorbance data preprocessing

+MeltR can obtain thermodynamic parameters from absorbance melting curves from heteroduplex, homoduplex (selfcomplementary), and monomolecular self-structured DNA and RNA melting curves using the non-linear regression function in base R, "nls".

 MeltR performs the data preprocessing steps before fitting:

 1.)
 RNA and DNA extinction coefficients are calculated from the sequence using the data from (Methods in Enzymology, 1989; Vol. 180, pp 304-325).